mikeos-tech/dictionary-sync/README.md

 ---

-Because of file permissions you will need to use *sudo* or be logged on as *root* to carry out most of these steps.

-I will give example command lines, using the *nano* editor which is considered simple to use.

----

-1. To build/compile the program you need to have the *gcc* compiler installed.
+4. To build/compile the program you need to have the *gcc* compiler installed.

          gcc -pthread -o dic_sync dic_sync.c

 This will create the executable file called *dic_sync* in the folder were you run the command, which needs to contain the *dic_sync.c* source file.

 ---

-2. You need to set up a file in */etc* called *git_sync.conf* that tells the application were to find the *git* repository that contains the relevant files.
+5. You need to set up a file in */etc* called *git_sync.conf* that tells the application were to find the *git* repository that contains the relevant files.

 It needs to contains a line similar to this: